Coping with Lymphoma During the Holidays

 Helping Your Loved One Through the Holidays

 Our tendency as humans is to want to "make it all better."
 In the case of lymphoma, we do not possess the ability to cure the disease or wipe away the pain for our loved one.
-Instead of responding with overused comments of "it'll all be okay" or "at least it's not..." or "my Aunt Betty had that and she's fine now...", try responding with a question, such as "Wow, it sounds like you're having a tough time.
+Instead of responding with overused comments of "it'll all be okay" or "at least it's not . . ." or "my Aunt Betty had that and she's fine now . . .", try responding with an open-minded question, such as "Wow, it sounds like you're having a tough time.
 What feels the toughest to you at the moment?"
 Asking questions allows the person to more freely share their emotions and it tells them you are comfortable listening to the reality of what they might be feeling, as opposed to what they feel they are supposed to say.

 Remember that everyone's experience is unique and that while you cannot make everything all better, your presence and willingness to truly listen can help your loved one feel cared for and stimulate future discussions- a gift not everyone receives this time of year.